zuqer/okta-signin-widget/README2.md

   ```

-- `assets.baseUrl` (String) - Override the base url the widget pulls its language files from.
+- **assets.baseUrl** - Override the base url the widget pulls its language files from.
 The widget is only packaged with english text by default, and loads other languages on demand from the Okta CDN.
 If you want to serve the language files from your own hosting solution, update this setting.

     ```javascript
     // Loading the assets from a path on the current domain